salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 # Managing CUDA Simulations from Python using WarpDrive

 We begin with the Python version of the continuous version [Tag](https://www.github.com/salesforce/warp-drive/blob/master/example_envs/tag_continuous/tag_continuous.py).
 The simulation follows the [gym](https://gym.openai.com/) format, implementing `reset` and `step` methods.
 We now detail all the steps necessary to transform the `step` function into [CUDA code](https://www.github.com/salesforce/warp-drive/blob/master/example_envs/tag_continuous/tag_continuous_step.cu) that can be run on a GPU.
-Importantly, WarpDrive lets you to call these CUDA methods from Python, so you can design your own RL workflow entirely in Python.
+Importantly, WarpDrive lets you call these CUDA methods from Python, so you can design your own RL workflow entirely in Python.

 ## 1. Add data to be pushed to GPU via the *DataFeed* class